comcaptain/study/flutter/Run in iPhone and code in Windows.md

 4. Now use Windows IntelliJ to open the project
    - There are compiler errors
    - **It seems that that's because flutter packages are not recognized, cannot figure out how to resolve it.
 Quit**

+# Plan B

+## Idea

+- Use `rsync` to sync file between Mac and Windows
+- Only sync files that matters (I can refer to flutter gitignore file about which files should be synced)